gayeongpark/gayeongpark.github.io/_posts/2024-10-07-TROUBLESHOOTING.md

 6. IP scanner : Used to search for and detect IP addresses and other information related to devices on the network

+## Command Tools

+1. **arp** : Display the current ARP table, showing a list of IP addresses and their corresponding MAC addresses that the device has recently interacted with.

+Internet Address | Physical Address | Type
+192.168.1.1 | 00-14-22-01-23-45 | dynamic
+192.168.1.2 | 00-16-17-10-20-30 | dynamic

+2. **tcpdump** : A powerful network packet analyzer used to capture and analyze traffic on a network.
+It helps to diagnose network issues, monitor network activity, and analyze data being sent and received on a network.

+3. **dig** : Queries the domain name system (DNS) to obtain information about host addresses, mail exchanges, nameservers, and related information.

+4. **ipconfig** : Displays the current TCP/IP network configuration and refresh the DHCP and DNS settings on a given host.

 # Troubleshooting Physical

 ## Cable Signal Issues